jubaljacob/GAN/README.md

 ## Acknowledgments

-This project is inspired by the original GAN paper by Ian Goodfellow and the official PyTorch tutorials on GANs.
+This project is inspired by the tutorial series uploaded by Aladdin Persson on his YouTube channel which I am using as a reference.

 ## License